TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DatabaseAccess.rst

 When creating this user, follow the guidelines for :ref:`secure passwords
 <security-secure-passwords>`.
 The name of the user should definitely not be `root`,
-`admin`, `typo3`, etc. You should create a database specific user with limited privileges for accessing this database from TYPO3.
+`admin`, `typo3`, etc. You should create a database specific user with limited privileges for accessing this database from `TYPO3`:pn:.
 Usually this user does not require access to any other databases and the database of your TYPO3 instance should usually only have one associated database user.

-MySQL and other database systems provide privileges that apply at different levels of operation.
+`MySQL`:pn:and other database systems provide privileges that apply at different levels of operation.
 It depends on your individual system and setup which privileges the database user needs (SELECT, INSERT, UPDATE and some more are essential of course) but privileges like LOCK